hlascelles/ferrum-har/README.md

 ## Usage

 Use [ferrum](https://github.com/rubycdp/ferrum) as normal and call the `har` method on the `page` (or `browser`) object.
-Note, you will have to use some of the required browser options by using the `Ferrum::Har::REQUIRED_BROWSER_OPTIONS` constant.
+You will have to use some of the required browser options by using the `Ferrum::Har::REQUIRED_BROWSER_OPTIONS` constant.

-Note, the devtools window in Chrome will be opened.
+Note, the devtools window in Chrome will be opened for the duration of the ferrum test run.
 This is mandatory to obtain the HAR from Chrome.

 ```ruby
 browser = Ferrum::Browser.new(